 Outside of the school, there are allocated parking bays for Blue Badge holders near to the main reception.
 We use Personal Emergency Evacuation Plans (PEEP) to support students who may have difficulties with physical or other needs when leaving the building in case of an emergency.

-Our Accessibility Plan is committed to providing an accessible environment and can be found in the school's accessibility plan.
+Our Accessibility Plan is committed to providing an accessible environment and can be found on the school website.

 Support for improving emotional and social development